Submitting data to the UCSC Cell Browser

 Getting your URL

-After you submit your dataset to us, we will import the data and make a preliminary version available on our development server.
+After submitting your dataset to us, we will import the data and make a preliminary version available on our development server.
 We will work with you to iterate and make improvements to this version first.
-Once you give your final approval, we will push the data to our main site, cells.ucsc.edu.
-Once there, you will recieve the final URL, e.g. cortex-dev.cells.ucsc.edu.
-This is the URL you should place in your paper, link to from your lab website, tweet about, etc. Please do not put the url to our development server in your paper, since it is under active development, we occasionaly break it.
+Once you give your final approval, we will push the data to our main site, https://cells.ucsc.edu.
+Once there, you will receive the final URL, e.g. https://cortex-dev.cells.ucsc.edu.
+This is the URL you should place in your paper, link to from your lab website, tweet about, etc. Please do not put the URL to our development server in your paper, since it is under active development, we occasionally break it.

 FAQs